mor10/simone/readme.txt

 == Changelog ==
+=== 1.0.10 ===
+- New translation for Simplified Chinese (courtesy of Jerry Wang)
+- Updated Portugese translation (courtesy of João Gomes)
+- Heavier font in site description for improved accessibility
+- Various code fixes and cleanups

 === 1.0.9 ===
 - Font Awesome updated to 4.2.0
 - New social menu icons for Foursquare, JSFiddle, Reddit, SoundCloud, Stack Overflow, Vine, Yelp, WordPress.com